connected-web/town-builder-game/release/rulebook.md

 ## Game play

-The player with the _Builder's Token_ draws the top tile from the _Builder's Stack_ and places it into the town adjacent to an existing tile.
+The player with the _Mayor's Token_ draws the top tile from the _Builder's Stack_ and places it into the town adjacent to an existing tile.

-Starting with the player who has the _Builder's Token_, each player must then either:
+Starting with the player who has the _Mayor's Token_, each player must then either:

 1. Place a worker to claim a tile
 2. Place a knight (if they own one) and a worker to claim a fort